dzlab/dzlab.github.io/_posts/2026-08-11-ai-code-review-agents.md

     E --> CM[Review comments]
 ```

-A production version should add:
+This production-grade version adds the following components:

 - **Repository indexing by commit SHA**: build and query the index for the exact revision under review, so findings cite code that actually existed when the PR was analyzed.
 - **Semantic and lexical retrieval**: combine embedding search with keyword or symbol search, because security rules, framework names, migrations, and error messages are often easier to find lexically.